THIS ONE SETTLEMENT

 C) …prevent the territory from plunging forever below that acerbic and menacing fog that was the disunited states of America.

-Gold rush number three arrived, the Cariboo Gold Rush, after Wilhelm “Dutch Bill” Dietz struck gold on the Horsefly River in 1861 and William “Billy” Barker found more of the shiny stuff on Williams Creek the following year.
-What became the town of Barkerville quickly grew to become “the largest city west of Chicago” and north of San Francisco, with a peak population reaching 8,000.
-Victoria became the first stop and primary trade centre for those arriving from California and heading into the interior.
-There are many differing estimates of Victoria’s population at this time, as the first census was not taken for another decade.
-Conservative estimates appear to suggest Victoria was comprised of roughly 3,000-4,000 Indigenous, around 2,900 “white” and 1,600 Chinese settlers, as well as significant numbers of Black, Hawaiian, Greek, Jewish, and other ethnic groups.
+Gold rush number three soon arrived, the Cariboo Gold Rush, after Wilhelm “Dutch Bill” Dietz struck gold on the Horsefly River in 1861 and William “Billy” Barker found more of the shiny stuff on Williams Creek the following year.
+What became the town of Barkerville quickly grew to be “the largest city west of Chicago and north of San Francisco”, with a peak population reaching 8,000.
+Once again, Victoria became the first stop and primary trade centre for those arriving from California and heading into the interior.
+There are many differing estimates of Victoria’s population at this time as the first census was not taken for another decade.
+Conservative estimates appear to suggest Victoria proper comprised roughly 3,000-4,000 Indigenous, around 2,900 “white” and 1,600 Chinese settlers, as well as, for such a small population, significant numbers of Black, Hawaiian, Greek, Jewish, and other ethnic groups.

 Among the ships arriving early that same year was the Brother Jonathan, a steamship from San Francisco packed with clothing, homegoods, consumables, livestock, and around 115 seekers-of-gold.
 The steamer also brought with it carriers of smallpox.
 By this time, in 1862, everyone living in the region had been well-acquainted with the illnesses signs and impacts and much of the population would have also had direct prior exposure.
-Not only was there a 1781 epidemic, likely brought in by the Spanish and whose repercussions were spelled out by James Vancouver, as noted earlier, but major outbreaks are also known to have followed in 1801-03, 1836-38, and 1852-53, at least.
+Not only were there a 1770s and ‘80s epidemics, likely brought in by “the Spanish” and whose repercussions were spelled out by James Vancouver, as noted earlier, but major outbreaks are also known to have followed in 1801-03, 1836-38, and 1852-53, at least.
 Meaning that anyone over the age of ten, certainly anyone around the hub of Victoria or any transient or trading population, was likely to have had exposure.

-Only days after the steamship Brother Jonathan left, likely as soon as the cases were apparent, The Daily British Colonist (today’s Times Colonist) confirmed a pair of new arrivals carried with them the "varioloid".
+Only days after the steamship Brother Jonathan left The Daily British Colonist (today’s Times Colonist) confirmed a pair of new arrivals carried with them the "varioloid".
 The paper also soon reported the arrival of a third carrier on the Oregon, another steamer from San Francisco.
-And with that the latest epidemic began conflagrating.
+And with that the latest epidemic began its conflagration.
 Just as in 2020, the local paper was full of discussion of the decimation of the community by a terrible plague, of the necessity of quarantine and of vaccination, with particular concern for those who might be less well equipped to respond.
 On March 27th, James Douglas publicly disclosed his awareness of the arrival of the illness and insisted to the House of Assembly that it was "desirable that instant measures should be adopted to prevent the spread of the infection..."
 To that end, Douglas also offered his firm recommendation that the community appropriate funds to construct a hospital at some distance from town for mandatory quarantine and “proper care and treatment” of all cases of smallpox.

 The April 1st edition of the paper sought to compel vaccination by insisting that “nearly everybody goes in for vaccination now-a-days, and it is safe to say that at least one-half of the resident Victorians have had a cuticle of their left arm slightly abraded and vaccine matter insinuated.”
-And then the paper pleads with everyone to go get vaccinated (or, as described, variolated).
-In the same edition, the public is informed that the Assembly considered the Governor's proposal but Dr. Helmcken and others felt Douglas was being alarmist and that his hospital would be too costly.
+And then the paper pleads with everyone to go get vaccinated.
+In the same edition, the public is informed that the town's Assembly considered the Governor's proposal but Dr Helmcken and others felt Douglas was being alarmist and that his hospital would be far too costly.
 Most members agreed and also expressed concern about compelling quarantine, that this would unduly impinge upon people’s liberty.
 (2020 really was just 1862 all over again.)

-At the time of writing and for my entire adult life, many people have argued that this one smallpox outbreak in 1862 was a deliberate act and single source of genocide against the whole Indigenous population or, in some tellings, merely individual communities such as the Haida.
+At the time of writing and for my entire adult life, many people have argued that this one smallpox outbreak in 1862 was a deliberate act and single major source of genocide against the whole regional Indigenous population or, by some tellings, merely individual populations such as the Haida.
 This is asserted in writing in many places and, to my mind, by the only sources that could possibly matter: for example, the Haida themselves.
 Corroborating those accounts are folks like Dr Robert Boyd, in his seminal work The Coming of the Spirit of Pestilence, who tells us that from April to December of 1862 there were 14,000 fatalities from smallpox among the Indigenous population living along the coast between Victoria and Alaska.
 More than that, Boyd asserts that the "epidemic might have been avoided, and the Whites knew it."
-Tom Swanky agrees, though with different numbers, of course.
-He claims there were 18,000 direct smallpox deaths on Haida Gwaii alone, which meant a case fatality rate of 90%.
+You'll find Boyd's work cited everywhere.
+Tom Swanky agrees, though, of course, with different numbers — as required by law, or so it seems.
+He claims there were 18,000 direct smallpox deaths on Haida Gwaii alone which, he tells us, would have been a fatality rate of 90% for the Haida Nation.
 In The Smallpox War Against the Haida, Swanky also offers:

 Beginning in 1860, Douglas answered the Haida’s prior refusal to submit unconditionally for rule by the Crown with a program of increasing violence that culminated in spreading smallpox as a political tool.
 After colonists knowingly imported smallpox in 1862, the Douglas administration violated British law to pervert standard disease control measures while reducing the population underpinning native authority in numerous autonomous territories.
 Officials concealed their true intentions at each stage by supplying the public with misdirection.